|

 "understand why the world's population has exploded in recent years

 and why it might stabilize during the next century."
+Imagine the

 Universe This site has been wowing would-be astronomers for years,